loosely-covered/set-lists/README.md

         include-in-header: [_header.sty]
         table-of-contents: true
         toc-depth: 1
+        # change to name of the new gig
         metadata:
           title:
-            - Test Set List # change to name of the gig
+            - Test Set List
-        input-files: # add a lead sheet for each song in the gig
+        # add a lead sheet for each song in the new gig
+        input-files:
           - ./lead-sheet/Across-The-Universe.md
           - ./lead-sheet/All-About-That-Bass.md
           - ./lead-sheet/Amber.md
           - ./lead-sheet/Angel-From-Montgomery.md
         ```

-3. Click the "Add file" dropdown button, followed by the "Create new file" button.
+3. Back on the main repo page, click the "Add file" dropdown button, followed by the "Create new file" button.
 4. In the "Name Your File ..." field, name the new Set List for that gig as "set-list-location-date.yml" (e.g., "set-list-nicholson-2021-02-08.yml").
 5. Paste the contents from the recent Set List that you just copied.
-6. Edit line 13 to reflect the name of the gig.
+6. Edit line 13 to reflect the name of the new Set List.
-7. Edit lines 16 and beyond, and include the file name for each song in the gig.
+7. Edit lines 16 and beyond, and include the file name for each song in the new Set Lis.
 8. Click the green "Commit new file" button at the bottom of the page to save.
-9. Wait a few minutes, then a PDF file with the same name as the `*.yml` file will appear in the repo.
+9. Wait a few minutes, then the PDF file for the new Set List will appear in the repo.
 10. Double-click to download and open the PDF file.

 ## How Each Set List Gets Built